 Enabling server-side encryption (SSE) for an Amazon SNS topic with an encrypted Amazon SQS queue subscribed

 You can enable server-side encryption (SSE) for a topic to protect its data.
-To allow
+To allow Amazon SNS

-Amazon SNS to send messages to encrypted Amazon SQS queues, the customer master key (CMK)
+to send messages to encrypted Amazon SQS queues, the customer managed key associated with the Amazon SQS queue

-associated with the Amazon SQS queue must have a policy statement that grants Amazon SNS
+must have a policy statement that grants Amazon SNS service-principal access to the Amazon KMS API

-and
+and Decrypt

-you must use a custom CMK.
-For more information about using SSE, see Encryption at rest.
+using SSE, see Encryption at rest.

 This page shows how you can enable SSE for an Amazon SNS topic to which an encrypted Amazon SQS queue is subscribed, using the Amazon Web Services Management Console.

-Step 1: To create a custom CMK
+Step 1: Create a custom KMS key

 -